pulibrary/command_line_curriculum/environment.md

 The CMD column is your shell, which in this example, is Zsh.

 All shells have startup files or startup scripts that are executed as soon as a new shell session starts.
-The following example demonstrates how a startup script can look like.
-Please note that this example expects [Oh My Zsh](https://ohmyz.sh/) to be installed.
+The following example demonstrates what a startup script can look like.
+In this workshop, we are using the Z shell (Zsh) and the below example expects [Oh My Zsh](https://ohmyz.sh/) to be installed.

 Zsh shells stores the startup file in the user’s home directory at `~/.zshrc`.
 The script itself is just a file with commands written on new lines.